allfoxwy/Threat/README.markdown

 Providing warrior tank a single button solution to generate threat on a single target.

 Built on Turtle WoW server.
+If you have issue report you could reply to this thread: https://forum.turtle-wow.org/viewtopic.php?t=13085

 ## Installation